ibm-cloud-docs/log-analysis/app-logs/ingest.md

 # Sending logs by using the REST API
 {: #ingest}

-You can send log data to an {{site.data.keyword.la_full_notm}} instance.
+You can send logs to an {{site.data.keyword.la_full_notm}} instance by using the Ingestion REST API.
 {:shortdesc}

-Complete the following steps to send logs programmatically:
+Complete the following steps to send logs programmatically by using the REST API:

 ## Step 1.
 Get the ingestion API key
 {: #ingest_step1}